Structurally Sound

 Charles H. Wright Museum of African American History 315 E Warren Ave, Detroit, MI, United States

-Structurally Sound presents the Spiral Quartet, four of America’s leading trombone players, each African American.
-The quartet includes our own David Jackson and Kenneth Thompkins, as well as Weston Sprott...
+Co-sponsored by Richard McClelland and the Family of Carroll V. Williams Structurally Sound presents the Spiral Quartet, four of America’s leading trombone players, each African American.
+The quartet includes our...

 Structurally Sound at Detroit Public Theatre